 Our boats are US Coast Guard Certified, inspected and stability tested for your safety and are designed to hold anywhere between 6 and 16 swimmers and/or observers.
 Keep in mind that we control the amount of people on our boats, but we can not control the amount of people on the water.
 We go on a manatee search and all the tour companies go where animals are found......so after 9 am, especially on weekends, Holidays or during manatee season, the waterways can get very crowded with people.
 At 6:15 you get out while the refuge is at its quietest and the manatee are still in their most relaxed state.
 We know it’s early....but it tends to be the best experience for our customers so we don’t mind the wake-up call!

 Do you provide us with an in-water tour guide?

-Our US Coast Guard Licensed Master Captain will be your in water Chaperone, tour guide and photographer!
-We take pride in having the best Captains in the business and they go above and beyond to ensure that your group has a safe, pleasant and educational experience.
+Yes, we provide a US Coast Guard Licensed Master Captain AND an in water Chaperone, tour guide and photographer!
+We take pride in having the best Captains and guides in the business and they go above and beyond to ensure that your group has a safe, pleasant and educational experience.
 Our Captains are all Certified Eco-Tour guides through the Manatee Ecotourism Association in conjunction with USFW.....they do not only know how to drive a boat, but they are stewards for these animals and this eco-system, doing their best to stay abreast of all the latest in scientific research.
-Your Captain will also take photos, from the boat, underwater and all around.
+They will ‘model’ the proper behavior to assure that the manatee are treated with the utmost respect......this is their house, we are just the visitors!
+Your guide will also take photos, from the boat, underwater and all around.
 These photos are available at the shop after your tour....that way you do not have to worry about your own camera and it’s a great way to take these memories home with you!

 Are there rules we have to follow when we Snorkel With Manatee?